elise-green/ML-Basics/README.md

 # ML-Basics

-A repo for random bits of exploring ml models and trying to learn more about ai safety
+A repo for random bits of exploring ml models through tutorials, experimentation, and fun!